Health Topics

 Why do I need a sweat test?

-- Babies in the United States have newborn screening tests to check for a variety of conditions, including CF. If a screening test shows that your baby may have CF, a sweat test will be needed to make a diagnosis.
 It's best if the test is done when your baby is between 10 days and 4 weeks old.
 Starting treatment as soon as possible can delay or prevent health problems from CF.

 - A wheeze or cough that may produce mucus or blood.

 - Clubbing of fingers and toes, which means that your fingernails and toenails are wide and rounded like the back of a spoon.
 This is usually due to a low level of oxygen in your blood that happens if your lungs aren't working well.
-The lack of oxygen may cause changes in your nails.
+The lack of oxygen may also cause changes in your nails.

 - Fever, which may include night sweats (heavy sweating during sleep).

 - Digestive symptoms, such as severe abdominal (belly) pain, chronic (long-lasting) diarrhea, or constipation.
+Children may also have oily or loose stools.

 - Being underweight.